You’re looking at this page, which means you want to quit. That’s the good news!

 - Move beyond self-pity.
 Feeling sorry for yourself won’t accomplish anything.
 Having an addiction is not the end of the world!
 Neither is not drinking!
 You will be OK!

-For more great tips, please check out my post on Getting Sober: Where to Start
+For more great tips, please check out my post on Quitting Drinking: Where to Start

 NOTE: If you choose to start the path to sobriety unaided, bear in mind that if you start experiencing severe withdrawal symptoms (panic attacks, severe anxiety, the shakes, rapid heartbeat) you need to seek immediate medical assistance.
 Withdrawal from alcohol in some cases can cause death.